 The train is filled with both tourists and local people who are going up and down from Mandalay to Lashio.
 There are too many people who take the train from Pyin Oo Lwin to Naung Pein because almost all of them are expecting just to visit the viaduct.
 The train crosses the bridge only once a day.
 You can catch the train from Mandalay or Pyin Oo Lwin if you want to get the experience of taking the train crossing the bridge and passing through the tunnel.
 From Mandalay, it leaves Mandalay at 4:00 am and Pyin Oo Lwin at 8:00 am.
 A beautiful small train also operates just along the bridge for 20 minutes, departing between 9 and 10 am and it also makes photo stops near the tunnel.
 You can also take this small train as a charter train specifically aimed at tourists who want to pass over the famous Goteik Bridge in Northern Shan state.
 Cross the bridge over the valley, go through the tunnel and get the heart-stopping and wonderful experiences.
 Feel the cool fresh breeze and see spectacular view.
 You will see the surrounding scenery is very beautiful, especially the green sugarcane field.
 When you look down from the train, a creek is flowing under the bridge.

-If you like to get a life time experience crossing this World famous Gokteik Viaduct, come and join with us.
+If you like to get a lifetime experience crossing this World famous Gokteik Viaduct, come and join us.
 We are offering many excellent packages, especially “Taking the train to Hsipaw crossing the Goikteik viaduct and trekking in Hsipaw.”